reiner/massively/content/about.md

 +++
 description = "We are a group of people committed to open data and civic engagement.
-Hackathons are part of our DNA." image = "images/odd.png" title = "About us" type = "page"
+Hackdays are part of our DNA." image = "images/odd.png" title = "About us" type = "page"